Climate Change - A Quick Check

 Axial Obliquity: How far the earth tilts toward and away from the sun between summer and winter varies in 41,000 year cycles.
 Earth is in the warming phase.

 Axial Precession: The earth also leans like a wobbling top as it tilts toward and away from the sun in a 26,000 year circle.
 It’s currently warming the southern hemisphere more in its summer than the northern hemisphere in its summer.
 It’s about to reverse and give more summer warmth to the northern hemisphere.
+Images courtesy of NASA in collaboration with Florida Atlantic University.

 Highly accurate technology and computing power have confirmed Dr. Milankovic’s theories.
 Climate scientists have noticed a loose correlation between cooling alignments and the ice ages of the last two and a half million years.
 Research is investigating how much these three factors can heat and cool earth’s climate.
 Yet the Milankovic Cycles have been in motion for hundreds of millions, if not billions, of years.
 Why has earth’s climate been so much cooler for the last two and a half million years?